-According to the American Diabetes Association, although they contain sugars and carbohydrates, eating apples and other fruit is not a problem for a person with either type 1 diabetes or type 2 diabetes.
+According to the American Diabetes Association (ADA), although they contain sugars and carbohydrates, eating apples and other fruit is not a problem for a person with either type 1 diabetes or type 2 diabetes.

 Apples contain a different kind of sugar to foods with added sugar, and they also contain fiber and nutrients.
 A person with diabetes should be aware of how apples affect them in order to include this fruit in a diabetes-healthy diet.

-In this article, we look at the effects of apples and other fruit on diabetes symptoms.
+In this article, we look at how consuming apples and other fruit might affect people with diabetes.

 People with diabetes must watch their carbohydrate intake to make sure their blood sugar levels stay stable throughout the day.
 It makes sense, then, to monitor any foods that contain carbs and sugars.

 Most of the sugar in an apple is in the form of naturally occurring fructose, however, and this may have a different effect on the body than other sugars.
-Also, fructose is different to the refined and processed sugars found in packaged foods such as chocolates and biscuits.
+Fructose is different to the refined and processed sugars that occurs in packaged foods such as chocolates and biscuits.

 The USDA report that a medium apple contains around 4 g of dietary fiber, and this fiber may help slow the absorption of sugars in the body, which could help prevent spikes in sugar and insulin.

-In addition, pairing fruits with a healthy fat or protein can also lower the spike in blood sugar and make a person feel fuller for longer.
+In addition, pairing fruits with a healthy fat or protein can also lower the spike in blood sugar and leave a person feel full for longer.

-Altogether, apples may have a relatively low impact on the insulin and blood sugar levels in the body and are considered a low-glycemic fruit suitable for people with diabetes.
+Altogether, apples may have a relatively low impact on the insulin and blood sugar levels in the body.
+This makes them a suitable fruit for people with diabetes, in moderation.